NZFS Investigation into Hepatitis A Continues: Frozen Berry Consumption

-As NZFS’s investigation continues, some evidence has recently pointed towards products originating from Serbia and imported into New Zealand.
-While this is investigated further by NZFS, and as a purely precautionary measure, all Pams frozen berry products from Serbia have been identified and withdrawn from Foodstuffs stores and recalled.
+As NZFS’s investigation progresses, the evidence continues to point towards products originating from Serbia and imported into New Zealand.
+As a purely precautionary measure, all Pams frozen berry products containing berries from Serbia were recalled on 4 October 2022.

 - Pams Frozen Berries Smoothie Mix 500g

 - Pams Frozen Berries Two Berries Mix 750g

 - Pams Frozen Berries Two Berries Mix 1kg